US Justice Department probes Musk statement on taking Tesla private

 Musk surprised investors on Aug.
 7 with his plan to take Tesla private, tweeting that he had “funding secured” for a deal that would have valued the company at US$72 billion.
 In a separate tweet, he wrote: “Investor support is confirmed.”

-Tesla's shares rose after his tweet, but investors in the company's bonds and convertible debt were sceptical that the tens of billions of dollars needed for the buyout would materialize.
+Tesla's shares rose after his tweet, but investors in the company's bonds and convertible debt were skeptical that the tens of billions of dollars needed for the buyout would materialize.

 After two weeks of uncertainty, particularly over funding, Musk abruptly abandoned the plan on Aug.
 24, saying it would be even more time-consuming and distracting than anticipated, and that “most of Tesla’s existing shareholders believe we are better off as a public company.”